Land & Water

 Land Acknowledgement

-Refill would like to acknowledge that our storefront is located in current day Winnipeg, MB that is located on Treaty 1 Territory.
+Refill is located in current day Winnipeg, which is on Treaty 1 Territory.

-This does nothing but it is important to acknowledge that during this time of climate crisis and long before, Indigenous people and First Nations communities have been protecting the land and water from the exploitive ways of colonialism.
-We realize that much of the field of environmentalism has caused harm in pushing Indigenous People out of the narrative and the spaces.
+This does nothing but seemingly salt an open wound, but it is important to note that during this time of climate crisis and long before, Indigenous people and First Nations communities have been protecting the land and water from the exploitive ways of colonialism.
+Much of the field of environmentalism has caused harm in pushing Indigenous People out of the narrative and the spaces.
 At Refill we are dedicating ourselves to holding space for Indigenous activists and organizations, especially youth.
 When it’s okay to have our space open to people we would love to support you with access to an accessible space to organize.

 Water Acknowledgement